 L.H.
 Favrot Professor of Humanities

 Rosemary Hennessy joined the faculty at Rice in 2006 with an appointment as Professor in the Department of English.
-She served as Director for the Center of the Study of Women, Gender, and Sexuality with an appointment as Professor in the Department of English.
-She continued to serve as Director until 2015.
+She served as Director for the Center of the Study of Women, Gender, and Sexuality from 2006-2015, and she currently chairs the department of English.
 She received her Ph.D. in English from Syracuse University, her M.A. in English from Temple University, and her B.A. from the University of Pennsylvania.